Guide to Mixing with Headphones

 You can probably relate!
 This was very time consuming, and at the end of the day I would rather just know that my mix is going to sound good anywhere.
+However, this tedious stage of my progress in mixing led to being able to better recognise different sonic signatures in various listening devices, so I definitely don’t regret having spent so much time on honing my process.
 Nowadays my workflow is much faster, I am more confident in my mixes and don’t reference like that half as much.
-Don’t get me wrong; I still do check on various devices, but I don’t have to tweak my mixes as much anymore, whereas before I would end up going back and forth 5 – 10 times between my car or other devices to get it “right”.
+Don’t get me wrong; I still do check on various devices, but I don’t have to tweak my mixes as much any longer, whereas before I would end up going back and forth 5 – 10 times between my car or other devices to get it “right”.

 Follow these tips and you will save yourself a lot of time, and cut years off of the learning curve that myself and many others go through.
 Hopefully you will find some things you didn’t know about 🙂 You will see that there is really not much to it!